mattroberts1/PITProject/README.md

 -mutator notes+tests contains basic test cases for each of the added mutators (to show that they're working, these don't test every function of each mutator)

-use AUGMENTED mutators option in pom.xml file to run added mutators
+use AUGMENTED mutators option in pom.xml file to run added mutators (see readme.txt for more details, .md file doesn't show xml properly)